jaguar754/instabot.py/ISSUE_TEMPLATE.md

 Type the description of your issue here.

 ```
-Include the contents of the error.log here. (if applicable)
+Include the contents of the error.log here (if applicable).
 ```